pumexx/pumex/README.md

 1. download Pumex Library from [here](https://github.com/pumexx/pumex)

 2. create solution files for gcc using **CMake**, choose "Release" configuration type for maximum performance

+   1. to build Pumex with support for QT5 library - you need to set the flag **PUMEX_BUILD_QT** manually in CMake GUI.
+This flag is switched off by default.
+Also remember, that you have to compile and install QT5 library yourself, because Vulkan support is switched off in QT by default.

 3. perform **make -j4**